What is the current state of California divorce concerning covenants not to compete?

 The Business and Professions Code – which renders void any agreement that restrains an individual form engaging in a lawful occupation or enterprise except as otherwise provided by statute – does not prohibit the issuance of a noncompetition order.
 However, the state’s policy favoring an individual’s right to freely practice his or her chosen trade or profession requires that any such restrictions be based upon evidence showing that those restrictions are reasonably necessary to preserve the value of the asset awarded to the other party in the division of marital property in a divorce.

-The seminal family law case concerning covenants not to compete as orders of the court in a divorce action is In re Marriage of Greaux and Mermin (2014) 223 Cal.App.4th 1242.
+The seminal divorce case concerning covenants not to compete as orders of the court in a divorce action is In re Marriage of Greaux and Mermin (2014) 223 Cal.App.4th 1242.
 During their marriage, Husband and Wife created Saint Bart’s Spirit Company (SBSC).
 Husband used his business skills to gain customers for SBSC, contributed her family contacts in the Caribbean, and had product-specific knowledge.
 As their marriage went south, Wife engaged in conduct detrimental to SBSC’s business.

-Wife appealed.
+Wife's divorce lawyer appealed.
 The First District reversed and remanded.

 The Divorce Court’s Authority to Issue Orders in Family Law Proceedings Outweighs The Public Policy in Favor of Open Competition